ibratabian17/YouLyPlus/readme.md

 YouLy+ is proudly open-source, offering full transparency and control to its users.

--   **Client:** The extension's codebase in this repository is fully open for inspection and modification.
+-   **Client (The Extension):** The code for the YouLy+ extension itself is completely open for anyone to look at and change.
--   **Server:** The default `Lyrics+` provider backend is also open-source!
-You can review its code and even deploy your own instance for personal use.
-Explore the server repository here:
+-   **Server (Lyrics+ Provider):** The main source for lyrics (Lyrics+) is also open for anyone to see its code.
+You can even set up your own version of it if you want!
+Find the server code here:
     -   [**ibratabian17/lyricsplus**](https://github.com/ibratabian17/lyricsplus)

 ## 🧑‍💻 Development